mpi-astronomy/arxiv_display/README.md

 ## UNDER CONSTRUCTION
 todolist

-* update script to generate the daily summary. (carousel with days=1)
 * add link to log files in the documentation.
 * see if github actions can report information about the build.
 * polish CSS etc.